JuliaLang/julia/doc/stdlib/base.rst

    Create a random ASCII string of length ``len``, consisting of upper- and lower-case letters and the digits 0-9

+.. function:: charwidth(c)

+   Gives the number of columns needed to print a character.

+.. function:: strwidth(s)

+   Gives the number of columns needed to print a string.

 I/O
 ---